fabgilson/personal.io/content/research.md

 Here are a few publications linked to both my current projects, followed by my older work while doing my PhD.

 You can find most of preprints / personal copies on [ResearchGate](https://www.researchgate.net/profile/Fabian_Gilson), or contact me if you need more.

+## Artificial Intelligence for Software Engineering (AI4SENG)

+This project investigates the usage of AI/ML/NLP tools to support software development.
+Some early results can be found under its [gitlab repository](https://gitlab.com/ai4seng/).
+Paper to appear in PROFES (more soon).

 ## Model-Driven for Agile Software Development (MDE4ASD)